Quado2/graphql-rules/rules.md

 11. Write separate mutations for separate logical actions on a resource

-12. For a relationship mutation, always consider whether it would be useful to operate on multiple elements at once 13 Prefix mutation names with the object they are mutating for easy alphabetical grouping
+12. For a relationship mutation, always consider whether it would be useful to operate on multiple elements at once
+13. Prefix mutation names with the object they are mutating for easy alphabetical grouping

+14. Structure mutations input to reduce duplication even if this requires relaxing requiredness constraints on certain fields